JeschkeLab/DeerLab/docsrc/source/models/bg_homfractal.rst

 :mod:`bg_homfractal`
 ***********************

-Multi-pulse DEER background in a fractal medium
+Background due to a homogeneous spin distribution in a fractal dimension

 -----------------------------